ftnt-dspille/xperts2023-fortisoar/content/09_Chap_OT_Isolation/03-page.md

 ## Download the Playbook Collection

-1. Download the Playbook Collection {{% button href="https://fortinet.egnyte.com/dl/C3kB8bXE9Z" %}}Here{{% /button %}}
+1. Download the Playbook Collection {{% button href="https://fortinet.egnyte.com/dl/WKSz4luWsK/OT_Collection.json_" %}}Here{{% /button %}}
+Password: `p9iFpVjg`
 2. Navigate to **Automation > Playbooks**
 3. Click the **Import** button at the top left.
 ![Import Collection Button](import_collection.png)
-4. Drag the file inside the dashed square, or click inside and select the required file.
+1. Drag the file inside the dashed square, or click inside and select the required file.
 ![Import Collection Upload](import_collection2.png)
-5. Click the import button
+1. Click the import button
 ![Import Collection Confirm](import_collection3.png)
-6. You will now have a new Collection **00 - OT Isolate**
+1. You will now have a new Collection **00 - OT Isolate**
 ![New OT Collection](new_collection.png)